YINI-lang/yini-parser-typescript/README.md

 const config = YINI.parseFile('./config.yini')
 ```

-YINI (Yet another INI): YINI is a lightweight, human-friendly configuration format — simpler than YAML, but more expressive than INI.
+YINI (Yet another INI): YINI is a configuration format designed for readability and structure, inspired by INI and YAML.

 ➡️ See full [documentation or YINI format specification](https://github.com/YINI-lang/YINI-spec)